frontity/docs/docs/seo.md

 To take advantage of all the SEO benefits you already have in your WordPress (sitemaps, cache plugins, CORS headers, redirections, etc...) the [Embedded Mode of Frontity](https://docs.frontity.org/architecture/embedded-mode#features-of-the-embedded-mode) is recommended
 {% endhint %}

+{% hint style="info" %}
+[These diagrams](https://excalidraw.com/#json=6167540090798080,cvhnsErHXsqarOVT82YgLw) can help you understand how Frontity, the WordPress + React stack and the proper performance strategies may improve the final performance of your project (besides having a great content creation, development and user experience) in both [Decoupled](../architecture/decoupled-mode.md) and [Embedded](../architecture/embedded-mode.md) Mode
+{% endhint %}

 But that's not all.
 With Frontity you can also customize:

 * Meta tags